Students are encouraged to review the answers to these frequently asked questions. If you have additional questions, please feel free to contact us.

 Club Sports are governed by the Club Sports Council, which is comprised of all presidents of each club and an executive council.
 They make the decisions for Club Sports that are enforced by the Graduate Assistant for Competitive Sports.

-Visit Carter Gym and ask for Eric Baumann or the Graduate Assistants for Competitive Sports.
+Visit Carter Gym and ask for Daniel Snyder or the Graduate Assistant for Competitive Sports.
 Further details will then be given to you about how to get the club sport you would like here on campus.

 Each club’s activity level is different.
 Some of our clubs participate in tournaments at regional or national levels, while others only hold recreational games against surrounding schools.